munificent/craftinginterpreters/book/the-lox-language.md

 shows, it's not cool to like them anymore.
 Why would anyone make a *new* language with objects?
 Isn't that like releasing music on 8-track?

-It is true that the "all inheritance all the time" binge of the 90s produced some monstrous class hierarchies, but object-oriented programming is still pretty rad.
+It is true that the "all inheritance all the time" binge of the &rsquo;90s produced some monstrous class hierarchies, but **object-oriented programming** (**OOP**) is still pretty rad.
 Billions of lines of successful code have been written in OOP languages, shipping millions of apps to happy users.
 Likely a majority of working programmers today are using an object-oriented language.
 They can't all be *that* wrong.

-In particular, for a dynamically-typed language, objects are pretty handy.
+In particular, for a dynamically typed language, objects are pretty handy.
 We need *some* way of defining compound data types to bundle blobs of stuff together.